dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 <br>

-#### Once the files are in place submit a SLURM job using the following cmd:
+Once the files are in place submit a SLURM job using the following command:
 ```sh
 sbatch cute_cellrngr_mkref.sbatch
 ```